cnsuhao/engine1/docs/Methodology/RespiratoryMethodology.md

 ### Existing

-The %BioGears %Respiratory Model has its roots in the mathematical model of Yashuri Fukui and N. Ty Smith @cite FukuiSmith1981hybrid .
+The %Respiratory Model has its roots in the mathematical model of Yashuri Fukui and N. Ty Smith @cite FukuiSmith1981hybrid .
 The researchers developed a lumped parameter mathematical model to describe the uptake and distribution of halothane.
 Their %Respiratory Model consisted of two pulmonary compartments corresponding to the dead space and the alveoli @cite FukuiSmith1981hybrid.
-The %Respiratory Model in the %BioGears Engine is an extension of the work by Fukui and Smith.
+The %Respiratory Model in the engine is an extension of the work by Fukui and Smith.
 This model was developed and released by Advanced Simulation Corporation as part of the simulator, Body Simulation for Anesthesia&trade;.
 This later formed the backbone of the HumanSim&trade; physiology engine, which continues to provide realistic physiology for several serious training games in the HumanSim product line, including HumanSim: Combat Medic and
 HumanSim: Sedation and Airway @cite Clipp2012Humansim .
-The HumanSim physiology engine is the starting point for the %BioGears Physiology Engine.
+The HumanSim physiology engine is the starting point for the engine.
 The basic elements of the %Respiratory System remain the same as the HumanSim physiology engine; however, the respiratory circuit has been further developed to allow realistic mechanical responses to pathological conditions.

 ### Approach

-The current version of the %BioGears %Respiratory Model represents the two lungs and associated airways as five major functional units, or compartments, that are designated as the carina, right and left anatomic dead space, and right and left alveoli.
+The current version of the %Respiratory Model represents the two lungs and associated airways as five major functional units, or compartments, that are designated as the carina, right and left anatomic dead space, and right and left alveoli.
 In the model, the carina compartment represents the anatomical region